mierak/sessionizer/README.md

 # or if you do not have XDG_CONFIG_HOME set
 tms config -e > "$HOME/.config/tmux/sessionizer.toml"
 ```
-This will create example config as seen below.
+This will create an example config as seen below.
 Customize the entries in your favorite editor.

 ## Usage
 I suggest putting following bind in your tmux config: